 When a gift voucher is sold and redeemed it needs to be accounted for in a particular way to ensure that revenue and tax is recognized at the appropriate time.

 You can create dedicated products for each value of gift card that you sell.

 If you sell these cards online, make sure the SKUs you use match the gift card codes on the sales channel.
 When an order containing a gift card downloads, the correct gift card product will then be added to the order in Brightpearl.

 According to accounting standards, when a gift card is sold, it should be recorded as a current liability; the revenue should only be recognized once the gift card is redeemed.

 To ensure this happens, your gift card products should be assigned a liability account code in place of the sales revenue account code.
 When gift cards are added to sales orders, this liability account code is then automatically assigned to the order row to ensure that the correct accounting is created on invoicing the order.

 How to create a gift card SKU

-- At Settings > Company > Accounting: Account codes (nominal codes) choose this code as the "gift cards" code.
+- At Settings > Company > Accounting: Accounts (nominal codes) choose this code as the "Gift cards" code:

 - Create product records to represent each different value gift card for sale.
-In the prices tab of the product record, for the sales code choose the "gift card" code.
+In the prices tab of the product record, for the Sales code, choose the "Gift cards" code you just created: